Percutaneous Endoscopic Gastrostomy

 Local anesthesia will be used.
 Throat and skin above the belly will be numbed.
 It will not make you sleep.
 You will be given a sedative to help you relax.

 Description of the Procedure TOP

-An endoscope will be inserted through your mouth and into your stomach.
-The camera will send images to a video monitor.
-This will help find the right place for the PEG tube.
+The doctor will pass a scope through your mouth and into your stomach.
+The scope has a camera that will send images to a screen in the room.
+This will help the doctor find the right place for the PEG tube.
 Other tools can also be passed down the tube.

 How Long Will It Take?
 TOP

 30 to 45 minutes

 Will It Hurt?
 TOP

 Anesthesia will prevent pain during surgery.
 You will feel sore for a few days after the placement.
 Medicines will ease pain during recovery.